ST. PETE RAIDERS SOCCER CLUB

 The completed game report will be submitted to the tournament director with the scores, and a supplemental report will be submitted for send offs, injuries, or special circumstances that need explanation.

-The Tournament Committee shall have a Disciplinary Committee of no less than three (3) members.
-The Disciplinary Committee will review and rule on all reports of unacceptable conduct by Managers/Coaches, players, referees, spectators, etc. using the FYSA standards as set by Rules Section 502.
+· The Tournament Committee shall have a Disciplinary Committee of no less than three (3) members.
+This committee will review and rule on all reports of unacceptable conduct by Managers/Coaches, players, referees, spectators, etc. using the FYSA standards as set by Rules Section 502.

 DETERMINATION OF GROUP WINNERS

 In group play, there will be no overtime games.
 Standings in a group will be determined by:

 1. GAME POINTS: 3 points for a Win, 1 point for a Tie, 0 points for a Loss.

 A. Head to Head Result.
 If no clear winner;

 B. Net Goal Differential with a Maximum of THREE (3) goal differential per game.
 If no clear winner;